Kaizen-DFA/kzn_mods/ReadMe.txt

 Ps. will probably be updating this at some point with more features

-***DO NOT RESELL THIS RESOURCE OR CLAIM IT AS YOURS**** -but feel free to ask for a pull request if you feel like you can add some useful stuff to this :)
+***PLEASE DO NOT RESELL THIS RESOURCE OR CLAIM IT AS YOURS*** Feel free to ask for a pull request if you feel like and think you can add some useful stuff to this :)